drifter1/compiler/docs/simple-c-language.md

 ### Constants

-#### Integer constant
+#### Unsigned integer constant

-An integer constant (**T_ICONST**) is either the literal 0 or a sequence of digits that does not begin with 0.
+An unsigned integer constant (**T_ICONST**) is either the literal 0 or a sequence of digits that does not begin with 0.
 Only digits are permitted.
-Integer constants must not contain letters or special characters.
+Unsigned integer constants must not contain letters or special characters.

+> [!NOTE]
+> Of course, the language supports negative values.
+These values are obtained by applying a unary minus operation.

 <details>
     <summary><b>Valid examples</b></summary>